 The Directors are committed to making a positive contribution to the communities in which END. operates and the environment.
 END. is a key employer in the North East of England and the growth we have been able to deliver has enabled us to create many new jobs (164, based on average employee numbers in the last year alone).
 The Directors are committed to ensuring END. is a responsible taxpayer.
 END. has a simple company structure and an open and transparent relationship with HMRC.

 We believe that all companies have a duty to consider and understand how their operations can impact the environment.
 The Directors and teams work closely with suppliers and partners to explore opportunities for improvement.
 We have been investing to develop our recycling capabilities, for our inbound and outbound operations, and more generally in our offices, distribution centres and stores.
 We are also working closely with our delivery partners, and in the UK and Europe we have a carbon neutral delivery service.”

-This statement has been published in accordance with the UK Modern Slavery Act 2015 and sets out the steps that END. (trading name of Ashworth & Parker Ltd.) has taken and continues to take to ensure that modern slavery and human trafficking is not taking place within our business or supply chains.
-This statement relates to the financial year ending 31 March 2020.
+This statement has been published in accordance with the UK Modern Slavery Act 2015 and sets out the steps that END.
+(Trading name of Ashworth & Parker Ltd.) has taken and continues to take to ensure that modern slavery and human trafficking is not taking place within our business or supply chains.
+This statement relates to the financial year ending 31 March 2023.

 END. is a global omni-channel retailer, offering a unique customer experience online, via our mobile apps and physical stores.
 END. sells to customers around the world and has a large following on social media.